JamalAbdi/XML-Counter/README.md

 # XML-Counter
 Counts the occurrences in an XML tag and outputs the simplified version

+validity_check.c It will confirm the XML is of valid structure

 countXML.c this file reads stdin and implements the algorithm.
-It will confirm the XML is valid and then will add up all the sperate occurances and display  how many times they exis in the XML
+Then will add up all the sperate occurances and display  how many times they exis in the XML

 stringHashTable.c makes the XML readable in C